Getting married in the woods in Yorkshire!

 Not requiring a licenced venue opens up the number of outdoor wedding venues greatly, and gives you the freedom to have the dream wedding for you.
 Handfasting ceremonies and other interesting ways to tie the knot may be much more in line with your personalities than a formal wedding ceremony.

 Lots of people feel much more relaxed outdoors.
-Four walls and a low ceiling can feel very claustrophobic when filled with lots of people – stress levels increase, it can get hot very quickly, and people with children have to resort to ipads and snacks to keep children quiet and entertained.
+Four walls and a low ceiling can feel very claustrophobic when filled with lots of people – stress levels increase, it can get hot very quickly, and people with children have to resort to screens and snacks to keep children quiet and entertained.

-Imagine a family with young children who have travelled a few hours in the car to get to the wedding.
+Imagine a family with young children who have traveled a few hours in the car to get to the wedding.
 It’s a hot day and the kids are getting restless.
 They quickly smarten themselves up from the car journey and are ushered into a small row of seats inside a calm and neutral room.
 The kids are wriggling about.
 The parents are telling them to sit still and be quiet.
 The people in the seats in front can hear the stress and can’t help but feel a little less relaxed.
 Everyone is speaking in quiet voices to match the formal atmosphere as the registrars are preparing their documents.
 The marriage is a formal and legal ceremony.
 Once it is over, everyone breathes a sigh of relief as they get outside in the open.

 Now, imagine the same people at an outdoor ceremony.
 The kids can freely run about and play without getting in anyone’s way.
 People can speak as loud as they like because voices are amplified less outdoors.
 There are no walls limiting anyones gazes so the atmosphere isn’t as formal.
 No one is grumpy!
 The marriage is a relaxing and happy event.